This is the first chapter of a series covering everything a personal trainer should know about the career and the industry.

 And no, specialization straight away is not where you start.

 You want to get some experience as a personal trainer working with a range of different clients to see the area in which you think you would like to specialize one day.

-Much of your decision on which certification is best for you will be based on several factors but there is a range of different options at various price points to choose from.
+Much of your decision on which certification is best for you will be based on several factors, but there are various options at various price points.

-Your one main takeaway from this chapter should be that getting certified is the start point of your journey as a personal trainer and that specialization is not your goal…just yet.
+Your one main takeaway from this chapter should be that getting certified is the starting point of your journey as a personal trainer and that specialization is not your goal…just yet.

-Don’t forget to take the chapter takeaway quiz to make sure you have a good grasp on everything covered here.
+Don’t forget to take the chapter takeaway quiz to make sure you have a good grasp of everything covered here.